-If you identify with the passion and purpose that comes with a career in teaching, visit The College of St. Scholastica’s School of Education page to learn more about our seasoned faculty, hands-on opportunities and variety of nationally-accredited undergraduate, graduate and certification programs.
+If you identify with the passion and purpose that comes with a career in teaching, visit The College of St. Scholastica’s Stender School of Leadership, Business and Professional Studies page to learn more about our seasoned faculty, hands-on opportunities and variety of nationally-accredited undergraduate, graduate and certification programs.

 *Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.